hilliao/enterprise-solutions/appengine-endpoints/bluenile-scrabble/README.md

 0. Download the latest IntelliJ IDEA and install the latest plugin of Google Cloud Tools by following instructions at https://cloud.google.com/tools/intellij/docs/
 0. Make sure Java 8 is configured in IntelliJ IDEA and installed on the development environment.
 Verify with java -version
 0. Make sure the latest Google cloud SDK is installed.
 The older SDK did not support Java 8 in Google App Engine.
-0. Debugging in IntelliJ may require running  mvn clean package first to avoid failure to start app engine local development server.
+0. Debugging in IntelliJ by using Google app engine standard local server may result in the following error:

+         Oct 13, 2017 3:49:27 PM com.google.appengine.tools.development.InstanceHelper sendStartRequest
+         WARNING: Start request to /_ah/start on server 0.default failed (HTTP status code=503).
+Retrying...

+    The solution is to run mvn clean package and add environment variable ENDPOINTS_SERVICE_NAME to Run/Debug Configurations -> Startup/Connection ->
+ Environment variables.
+The `Value` is [YOUR_PROJECT_ID].appspot.com.
+Check the Intellij_run_configuration_environment_variables.png file in the project.

 ### Building the whole project